TeCSAR-UNCC/Carolinas_Dataset/README.md

 The dataset comprises three components for each recording: the raw and annotated videos, and two data files that contain the annotated data and extracted trajectories, respectively.
 Trajectory data files are split into training, validation, and test sets.
 The annotation data file is in CSV format and includes information such as the frame number, vehicle identification number, coordinates of the bounding box center, vehicle type, and coordinates of the bounding box boundaries.

-### Following works were used in creation of this dataset
+### Following works were used in creation of this dataset:
 [Zhang, Yifu and Sun, Peize and Jiang, Yi and Yu, Dongdong and Weng, Fucheng and Yuan, Zehuan and Luo, Ping and Liu, Wenyu and Wang, Xinggang, 2022](https://arxiv.org/abs/2110.06864)

 [YoloV5_DeepTrack](https://github.com/Naughty-Galileo/YoloV5_MCMOT)